 The Belligerent and Inappropriate Thing about Selling Your Art…

-First of all, as someone who has worked with many creatives as an art coach, and because being belligerent and inappropriate is part of that job, let me ask this somewhat belligerent and inappropriate question: Is your work yet good enough to sell?
-What I’m saying is, are you completely confident that your work as it stands can fetch a price that is worth all of the blood, sweat and tears of starting the endless and daunting task of online marketing – that task that people say is the only way to sell your art in the 21st century of modernity?
+First of all, as someone who has worked with many creatives as an art coach, and because being belligerent and inappropriate is part of that job, let me ask this question: Is your work yet good enough to sell?
+What I’m saying is, are you completely confident that your work as it stands can fetch a price that is worth all of the blood, sweat and tears of starting the endless and daunting task of online marketing – that task that people say is the only way to sell your art in the 21st century?

 If you did go down this road in order to sell your art, and you are now feeling the pain of it, take a look at all those hours you spent doing something you didn’t like to try to get something you thought you wanted.
 Then you might ask yourself this question: is selling my art something that is really important to me?
 Is it more important than becoming a better Artist?
 Is it more important than spending my limited time in this life doing what I love?